Understanding Your Medication Results

 For a complete picture, pharmacogenomic information should always be combined with clinical judgment.
 See our Limitations page for more details.

 Ready to understand your pharmacogenomic profile?
-Upload your DNA raw data to get your personalized Medication Safety Report — including results for genes like the CYP2C19 gene and the CYP2D6 gene, and drug-gene interactions for medications like clopidogrel and warfarin.
+Upload your DNA raw data to get your personalized medication results through Decode+ — including results for genes like the CYP2C19 gene and the CYP2D6 gene, and drug-gene interactions for medications like clopidogrel and warfarin.

 Medical Disclaimer